rrhew/rhew-lab/content/authors/yijiao/_index.md

 - Researchers
 ---

-Yi Jiao is a Postdoctoral Researcher in the Department of Biology at the University of Copenhagen at Denmark.
+Yi Jiao completed his Ph.D. in 2021 from UC Berkeley and is now a Marie Curie Postdoctoral Fellow in the Department of Biology at the University of Copenhagen at Denmark.
 [Yi's website](https://sites.google.com/view/yi-jiao-homepage/home)